 The selective single trigger features a golden trigger blade.
 Case ejection is automatic.
 As far as mechanics and ballistic performance are concerned, it is worth mentioning the tri-alloyed steel barrels with Caesar Guerini internal geometry, characterized by long connecting cones to always ensure well-distributed patterns.
 Using standard 20 gauge cartridges with 28 grams, number 7½ lead shot load, was enough to reward the good work of the dogs and successfully conclude the day with two pheasants.
 The wild birds hit at distances of 15-20 meters in front of the dogs' pointing dropped straight down and not at all spoiled by the Revenant shots.
 I can't hide the fact that I stopped several times during the walk to enjoy the view of the over-under that I was wielding, examining the details of its engravings in the different morning lights.

 The elegance of the over-under is undoubtedly due to the oil-finished E-grade European walnut wood protected by Caear Guerini's Invisalloy treatment, which preserves its aesthetic characteristics and quality over time.
 The stock has a special open pistol grip that allows for a comfortable purchase and a safe swinging, helped by the fine pitch checkering.
-The forend is the typical Caesar Guerini rounded version with pump release.
+The forend is the typical Caesar Guerini rounded version with push-button release.
 With the Revenant, Caesar Guerini's stylistic research touches its highest levels.
 On the long side plates floral motifs alternate with both pheasants and quails, faithfully hand-reproduced by Giovanelli Workshop in old silver and gold inlays.
 The engravings extend on the long forend bracket and on the trigger guard with a harmonious combination of colors, lights and shadows.
 With the Revenant over-under, the most demanding hunters can find a reference to the best Italian gun-making tradition, but with firm touches of originality.